How To Pick The Best Credit Card For You

 Does this sound like too much time and effort when thinking about what credit card to choose?
 It definitely is for some.

 For me, the extra hassle is worth the international flights and great hotel stays that I’ve had over the years.
-And if and when I need help sorting out my travel option, I’m not afraid to ask for help 🙂
+And if and when I need help sorting out my travel options, I’m not afraid to ask for help 🙂

 If the extra hassle of a travel rewards programs sounds like too much effort for you, that’s fine.
 Use a cash back rewards card instead.